Department of Health hit by cyberattack similar to that on HSE

 Gardaí strongly suspect the same criminal gang is involved in both ransomware attacks

 The Department of Health has shut its systems while it investigates a potentially ‘serious breach’.
-Photograph: The Irish Times
+Photograph: Bryan O Brien

 The Department of Health has been targeted in a cyberattack, similar to that on the Health Service Executive (HSE), prompting the shutting down of much of its IT infrastructure.